-So during pregnancy, cutting down on meat consumption may decrease the risk of allergic diseases, but what about after children are born?
-Well, a preliminary study in Poland recently of vegetarian children suggested the benefits of meat restriction may continue after birth, concluding that some elements of a vegetarian diet may promote protection against allergy.
+So, during pregnancy, cutting down on meat consumption may decrease the risk of allergic diseases.
+But what about after children are born?
+Well, a preliminary study in Poland recently of vegetarian children suggested the benefits of meat restriction may continue after birth—concluding that some elements of a vegetarian diet may promote protection against allergy.

-Yes, eating vegetarian was associated with significantly fewer allergies, but maybe people suffering from allergies are more likely to start eating healthy hoping it will make them feel better.
-Still, after adjusting for other factors like smoking, the findings do suggest a favorable effect of a plant-based diet on the prevalence of allergies.
+Yes, eating vegetarian was associated with significantly fewer allergies.
+But maybe people suffering from allergies are more likely to start eating healthy, hoping it will make them feel better.
+Still, after adjusting for other factors, like smoking, the findings do suggest a favorable effect of a plant-based diet on the prevalence of allergies.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by MaryAnn Allison.

 Please consider volunteering to help out on the site.